ldemon2333/library/Library/Docker/A Comprehensive Technical Deep Diving.md

 To limit total number of processes allowed within a control group, there is a control group called _pid,_ which can be prevent the effectiveness of a [fork bomb](https://en.wikipedia.org/wiki/Fork_bomb).

 The Linux Kernel communicates information about cgroups through a set of pseudo-filesystems that typically reside at `/sys/fs/cgroup`.
 From inside the container, the list of its own cgroups is available from the `[/proc](https://man7.org/linux/man-pages/man5/proc.5.html)`.
-Each cgroup has an interface file called `cgroup.procs` that lists the PIDs of all processes belonging to the cgroup, one per line. [[12]](https://facebookmicrosites.github.io/cgroup2/docs/create-cgroups.html)
+Each cgroup has an interface file called `cgroup.procs` that lists the PIDs of all processes belonging to the cgroup, one per line. [[12 Kubernetes Volume Management]](https://facebookmicrosites.github.io/cgroup2/docs/create-cgroups.html)